 Photo courtesy of The Flower Fields at Carlsbad Ranch

-The Flower Fields at Carlsbad Ranch lights up a Carlsbad hillside with brightly-colored ranunculus flowers every spring.
+The Flower Fields at Carlsbad Ranch light up a Carlsbad hillside with brightly colored ranunculus flowers every spring.
 They also host fun outdoor activities for the public to enjoy, including tractor rides and other special events.
-It’s pretty spectacular and a trendy place to take photos for your Instagram feed (that you can use my list of travel hashtags to promote).
+It’s pretty spectacular and a trendy place to take photos for your Instagram feed (you can use my list of travel hashtags to promote).

 A whale tail sticking out of the ocean with a boat of onlookers in the distance